Various tidbits which reporters following the case did not report.

 4) All of the people involved are hamming it up 'for the record'.
 They want to create a clear record which shows that they did not violate any standard in such a way that it might come back to bite them.
 This kind of theater is evident throughout the trial, and this issue is a good example.

 The judge does not want anybody to say she favored the prosecutor, but she wants him convicted.

 The prosecutor does not want people to say he prosecuted a person for a crime they did not commit, but he feels obligated to help cover up law enforcement errors and he knows he has to tweak the evidence to win.

-The defense knows they have to appear to be helping their client, but they know that their own interests are better served by helping convict him.
+The defense knows they have to appear to be helping their client, but they know that their own 'personal' interests are better served by helping convict him.

 It also looks like the defense lawyers considered it a 'career building' case.
 The senior defense lawyer plays 'mentor' and gives freedoms to his proteges, in exchange they have faith in his supposed wisdom and excuse his collaboration with the prosecution on the grounds that his seniority allows that.
 In other words he pretends wisdom and everybody else backs up that illusion, trusting that in the future more senior people will cover problems.